 The new statute [750 ILCS 5/503(n)] states as follows:

 Protecting Your Rights and Your Pet’s Rights

 If the court finds that a companion animal of the parties is a marital asset, it shall allocate the sole or joint ownership of and responsibility for a companion animal of the parties.
 In issuing an order under this subsection, the court shall take into consideration the well-being of the companion animal.
 As used in this Section, "companion animal" does not include a service animal as defined in Section 2.01c of the Humane Care for Animals Act.
 As you can see, service animals are not taken into consideration under the new law.

-If you are going through a divorce and you want to be awarded custody of your family pet, contact the attorneys at The Taradash Group, P.C.
+If you are going through a divorce and you want to be awarded custody of your family pet, contact the attorneys at Taradash Given, P.C.
 We have the experience and the skills necessary to help you achiever your goals.
 Call us at 312-775-1020 or click here to schedule a free consultation.